materialscloud-org/structure-property-visualizer/README.md

  * `filters.yml`: defines filters available in plot
  * `presets.yml`: defines presets for axis + filter settings

+### AiiDA support

+Instead of querying an sqlite database, you can also query an AiiDA database.
+In order to keep the docker image size manageable, it is best to keep the AiiDA profile *outside* the image and to

+ 1. communicate the docker container how to connect to the AiiDA database
+ 2. mount the AiiDA file repository inside the docker container

+For the first step you already find a couple of (commented) variables in the `Dockerfile`, as well a python function to load an AiiDA profile environment from these variables.

+For the second step, modify the `docker-compose.yml` to mount the AiiDA file repository instead of the `data/` directory.

 ## Docker deployment

 ```